emclaug2/.github/CONTRIBUTING.md

 ## Your first Pull Request

-If you decide to fix an issue, please check the comments in the issues section on the repository in case somebody is working on a fix.
+If you decide to fix an issue, please check the comments in the issues section on the repository to see if somebody is working on a fix.
 If nobody is working on it, please leave a comment stating that you have started to work on it so other people don’t accidentally duplicate your effort.
-If you decide to fix an issue that has not been logged, please log the issue first.
+If you decide to fix an issue that has not been logged, please log the issue first and leave a comment.

 ## Branch Naming and Pull Request Workflow